gnailuy/gnailuy.com/_posts/2011-08-15-installing-grub-and-puppy-linux-to-portable-hard-drive-from-linux.markdown

 ## Introduction

-Puppy Linux is a lightweight but full featured [Linux distribution][linux-dist] which focuses on ease of use.
+Puppy Linux is a lightweight but full-featured [Linux distribution][linux-dist] which focuses on ease of use.
 It can boot into a [RAM disk][ramdisk], that is to say, the system can run entirely from [RAM][ram].
 So Puppy can run extremely fast: *all applications start in the blink of an eye and respond to user input instantly*.
-Puppy has the ability to boot from an internal hard disk drive, a live USB, a live CD, an SD card, and so on.
+Puppy cat boot from an internal hard disk drive, a live USB, a live CD, an SD card, and so on.
-Installing Puppy into a removable device makes it possible that we bring Linux and our personal settings with us to quick boot everywhere, as long as the computer supports USB boot.
+Puppy on a removable device makes it possible to bring Linux and personal settings with us, and to boot quickly from everywhere, as long as the computer supports USB boot.

-In this article we show how to install Puppy Linux to a USB portable hard disk.
-All operations will be performed under Linux.
+In this article, we show how to install Puppy Linux to a USB portable hard disk.
+All operations will perform under Linux.
-Actually, as is said on its [Official Website][puppylinux-inst], *Puppy is easy to use and does not require a hard disk*.
+Actually, according to its [Official Website][puppylinux-inst], *Puppy is easy to use and does not require a hard disk*.
-The role of our portable hard disk is just a container of Puppy files and our personal data.
-After Puppy starts, the whole system will run in Memory.
+Our portable hard disk is just a container of the Puppy files and our data.
+After Puppy starts, the whole system will run in the Memory.
-The "installation" is very simple.
+The "installation" is simple.
-All we need to do is, 1) download the latest ISO image, 2) unpack or mount it to the file system and 3) copy the unpacked files into your USB hard disk.
+All we need to do is, 1) download the latest ISO image, 2) unpack or mount it to the file system and 3) copy the unpacked files to your USB hard disk.

-After that, we have to make our device bootable by setting up a proper Boot Loader on it.
+After that, we have to make our device bootable by setting up a proper Boot Loader.
 It's recommended to use the GNU GRUB.
 GRUB is a powerful and flexible multiboot boot loader from the [GNU Project][gnu-proj].
 Most of Linux distributions use it as their default boot loader.
-We will install it to our USB hard disk and configure it to boot Puppy.
+We will install it on our USB hard disk and configure it to boot Puppy.
 Below we will explain the details step by step.

 ### Get Puppy Ready

-We can download the latest Puppy Linux at [here][puppy-down].
+We can download the latest Puppy Linux from [here][puppy-down].
 At present, the latest version is `lupu-525.iso`.
-Mount this ISO file on your file system, e.g. `puppy-tmp` under your home directory:
+Mount this ISO file on your file system, e.g., `puppy-tmp` under your home directory:

 ``` bash
 mount -o loop lupu-525.iso /home/yuliang/puppy-tmp/
 ```

-Note that in this post, all commands should be issued by root user.
+Note that in this post, all commands should be issued by the root user.

 Next, copy all the files on the ISO image to the target drive: